 The program includes 2-4 credits of academic inquiry per quarter that will involve individual research in the critical history of specific media technologies with an emphasis on the social, cultural, and economic influences on their development and adoption by both mainstream and alternative producers.
 As students expand their practical and theoretical knowledge of media technologies, they will examine their own roles as producers, artists, teachers, and leaders through reflective writing and the production of both individual and collaborative creative media projects.
 Interns meet weekly as a group with staff or faculty to share skills; seminar on readings or screenings; peer-review writing; and collaborate on projects, productions, and cross-training in all Media Services areas.

 The program requires a yearlong commitment from fall through spring quarters.

-media arts, media production, media education, professional studio management, communications, and computer applications in media art
+This offering will prepare you for careers and advanced study in: media arts, media production, media education, professional studio management, communications, and computer applications in media art

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.